 ERAS & NRMP Information (University of Texas at Houston Program – ACGME ID: 1434831017)

 The University of Texas at Houston Medical School at Houston fellowship in Endocrinology, Diabetes, and Metabolism participates in the Electronic Residency Application System (ERAS) and the National Resident Matching Program (NRMP).
 Applicants must apply electronically through ERAS.
 For details on how to apply, please visit https://www.aamc.org/students/medstudents/eras/ or call the ERAS Help Desk: 202-862-6264.
 Documents required with the ERAS application include a personal statement describing goals and objectives, current curriculum vitae, 3 letters of recommendation, a current photo, a list of any research experience or any publications, a list of any particular area of research, the United States Medical Licensing Exam (“USMLE”) scores.

 The University of Texas Medical School at Houston has adopted a policy of accepting into the graduate medical education residency program only those who are under J-1 visas sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG).

 For a complete list of documents required from international medical school graduates, please view this page.
-Foreign medical graduates will personally need to present required documents to our Graduate Medical Education Office at time of interview.
+Foreign medical graduates will personally need to present the required documents to our Graduate Medical Education Office at the time of the interview.

 Department of Internal Medicine